Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 However, a different name appears in the following extract of London marriage licenses:

-These transcripts present discrepancies in what we know of Herodias Long's life.
-In her 1665 testimony, she said that she
+These transcripts present substantial discrepancies in what we know of Herodias Long's life.
+In her 1665 testimony, she said

-between was 13 and 14 when she married John Hicks without the knowledge of her family or friends at the church of St.
+that she between was 13 and 14 when she married John Hicks without the knowledge of her family or friends at the church of

-Faith-Under-Paul’s, London, and she said that her father was already dead when she married.
-Either she or John Hicks (or
+St. Faith-Under-Paul’s, London.
+She also said that her father was already dead when she married.
+Either she or John Hicks

-both) slanted sworn testimonies to their own ends, thus proving that sometimes even contemporary records can not always be
+(or both) slanted sworn testimonies to their own ends, thus proving that even contemporary records can not always be trusted.

 that spelling while John Hicks remained in Newport.
 When Hicks received a divorce in the Dutch colony of New Netherland

-he provided in his marriage allegation, and she supplied the full version entered on her marriage license.
-The actual license
+he provided in his marriage allegation, but she supplied the full version entered on her marriage license.
+The actual license was

-was destroyed during World War II, and we cannot ask Herodias herself.
-Unless a baptismal record for Herodias is found,
+destroyed during World War II, and we cannot ask Herodias herself.
+Unless a baptismal record for Herodias is found, we

-we may never know what her birth name actually was.
-Click here for more information about John Hicks.
+may never know what her full name actually was.

-grife, brought to new England, when I was betweene 13 and 14 years of age, and Lived two yeares and halfe at
+brought to new England, when I was betweene 13 and 14 years of age, and Lived two yeares and halfe at waymoth,

 John Hicks was granted land in Weymouth, Massachusetts.
 He probably owned several small parcels, for men were usually